mdevils/lang-example/README.md

 Lang Example
 ============

-Example implementation of simple arithmetic language which looks like subset of JavaScript.
+Example implementation of simple arithmetic language which looks like a subset of JavaScript.

 Description
 -----------